alphabeticalbeta/kepegawaian-versi-rumah/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Unit Kerja CRUD

+This project includes a basic CRUD implementation for managing `Unit Kerja`.
+Routes are registered under the `admin-universitas-usulan` prefix and provide pages for listing, creating, editing and deleting units.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).